 Concerning Rip, he calls Jamie and says he can’t connect with anybody.
 Jamie advises Rip not to call him any longer.
 Jamie has picked his side, and it’s not with the Duttons.
 A disappointed Rip gets off the telephone with Jamie and sees a withering pony in a field.
 He shoos the vulture away.

 He detests slaughtering ponies, yet he realizes that he needs to put the creature out of its hopelessness.
-Tear shoots the pony and leaves.
+Rip shoots the pony and leaves.
 He sees more vultures surrounding something different out yonder.

 The scene closes with about each individual from the Dutton family hanging on by a thread.
 Beth?
 Since genuinely?
 Yellowstone has gone this super-significant character might be dead or if nothing else for all time harmed”.